faustiandreams/faustiandreams.github.io/_posts/2022-08-23-glosten-milgrom-model.md

 *Observation (following, to some extent, Bagehot 1971)* In the market food chain it is clear from the above characterisation that the informed trader eats the market maker (at least statistically).
 We call adverse selection the practice of being picked up for a trade by a better informed counterpart.
-This means that to avoid extinction the market maker need to feed on a different creature.
+This means that to avoid extinction the market maker needs to feed on a different creature.
 You guessed it, it's the uninformed trader.
 The way this works is that when quoting bid and ask prices the market maker should account for the fact the he needs to make up for the (losing) trades against the speculator.
 Adverse selection (and ultimately the presence of informed traders) has the opposite effect of perfect competition: